apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the actions to be executed when a component is terminated due to an API request.
+<p>PreTerminate defines the actions to be executed when a component is terminated due to an API request.
 The PreTerminate Action will be executed only once.
 Upon receiving a scale-down command for the Component, it is executed immediately.
-The destruction of the Component and its underlying resources proceeds only after the preTerminate action is successfully executed.
+Only after the preTerminate action is successfully executed, the destruction of the Component and its underlying resources proceeds.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>